 We like TorGuard VPN even if it operates under US jurisdiction.
-In summary, we can say that this VPN service is one of the fastest available now on the net, it offers a great variety of protocols and other important security and privacy features.
+In summary, we can say that this VPN service is relatively fast, it offers a great variety of protocols and other important security and privacy features.
 And this all comes at a relatively low price.

 Of course, if you are a first-timer, you may find its apps a bit difficult to use with all the settings and options.
 Nevertheless, if you have any technical issues, you can always contact the excellent live chat support and get them sorted in a matter of minutes.

 All in all, we can conclude our TorGuard review by stating that this VPN service is somewhere in the Top 10 best VPN services even if that list is already crowded.
 The only people we can’t recommend this to are clueless newbies and those who are of interest to the governments of the 14-eyes country group.